Heartland Harmony

 Q: Does the group perform?

-Q: What is the group's covid policy?
+Q: What is the group's sickness policy?

 A: As a group that meets during cold & flu season, we commit to doing what we can to keep our community safe and healthy.
 We recognize the ongoing risk many chronically ill and disabled members of our community face with covid-19 and other seasonal illnesses, and therefore ask any sick participants to stay home and join in with the live streamed online version of class for the week.